AdobeDocs/experience-platform.en/help/assurance/views/adobe-analytics-edge.md

 For an Edge request event or an Analytics track event, the detailed view contains the following parts:

-* Event Details - An originating SDK edge request event.
+* Event Details: An originating SDK edge request event.

-* Edge Bridge Request - An event exclusively for the Edge Bridge Extension workflow.
+* Edge Bridge Request: An event exclusively for the Edge Bridge Extension workflow.

-* Datastream - An event represented for datastream for this session.
+* Datastream: An event represented for datastream for this session.

-* Edge Hit Received - Represent the hit received from Edge.
+* Edge Hit Received: Represent the hit received from Edge.

-* Edge Hit Processed - Represent the hit processed in Edge.
+* Edge Hit Processed: Represent the hit processed in Edge.

-* Analytics Hit - Represent the hit received from Analytics.
+* Analytics Hit: Represent the hit received from Analytics.

-* Analytics Mapping - Represent the data mapping status in Analytics.
+* Analytics Mapping: Represent the data mapping status in Analytics.

-* Analytics Responsed - The response status from Analytics
+* Analytics Responsed: The response status from Analytics.

-* Post-process status - Information on the event that contains the mapping of revars, evars, and props.
+* Post-process Data: Information on the event that contains the mapping of revars, evars, and props.

 ### Analytics Edge Validation

-The Analytics Edge validation view allows you to easily view the results on validation scripts related to Analytics Edge.
+The Analytics Edge validation view allows you to easily see the results on validation scripts related to Analytics Edge.
 Errors displayed by validators may contain links to where they should be fixed or display events that are in an error state.

 ![An image that shows the validators tab in the Analytics Edge view.](./images/adobe-analytics-edge/edge-analytics-validation-view.png)

 ## Analytics Events View

 Use the Analytics Event View if you are using the **Adobe Analytics** mobile extension.
-This view allows you to easily view Analytics Events sent from your connected client, including Track Action, Track State, and Lifecycle events.
+This view allows you to easily see Analytics Events sent from your connected client, including Track Action, Track State, and Lifecycle events.
 This view is active while the "Analytics Edge (Beta)" toggle on the top right is disabled.

 ![An image that shows toggle which switched to Analytics View.](./images/adobe-analytics-edge/direct-analytics-view-toggle-button.png)